Badgerati/Argonaut/README.md

 Argonaut
 ========
 Argonaut is a node.js testing framework for testing REST API responses.
 Tests are written within a JSON file, and fed into the node.js script.
-Argonaut can run either asynchronously or synchronously, with the open of outputting data direct to the console (synchronous only), or to a callback URL (mandatory for async).
+Argonaut can run either asynchronously or synchronously, with the option of outputting data direct to the console (synchronous only), or to a callback URL (mandatory for async).

-Argonaut is still in development, so will have missing features and be unstable.

 Example JSON